ogivuk/learning/tdd-django/README.md

     * Triangulation technique: if tests allow "cheating" code to pass, like returning a magic constant, another test should be written that forces some better code to be written.
 * Don't Repeat Yourself (DRY) and Three Strikes and Refactor
     * Code can be copy/pasted once, and it may be premature to try to remove the duplication it causes, but once there are three occurrences, it’s time to remove duplication.

+#### Working Incrementaly
+* A critical TDD technique
+* The existing code should be adapted using an incremental, step-by-step process
+    * Takes from working state to working state.
+* No Big Design Up Front
+    * Aiming for a minimum viable application as soon as possible
+        * the design evolves gradually based on feedback from real-world usage.
+    * Thinking about the design is still required
+        * Blundering ahead without design thinking eventually gets to the right answer, but
+        * little thinking about design gets there faster.
+* YAGNI - "You ain’t gonna need it!"
+    * It hard to resist the urge to build things just because an idea occurred that they might be needed.
+    * Often, no matter how cool, the idea ended up not being used.
+        * Results in a lot of unused code, adding to the complexity of the application.
+    * YAGNI is the mantra for resisting overenthusiastic creative urges.

 ### Django
 Django’s workflow: